springernature/vpat/springer-nature-link.md

 <em>Revised Section 508 - does not apply</em>
 </td>
 <td>Partially Supports</td>
 <td>Status messages that do not receive focus are presented in text.
 Some are marked up with programmatic roles (e.g. `role="alert"` on some error messages), but there is no consistent, single approach to status messages across the multiple designs.
-There are instances of ARIA Live Regions on account management pages, but they are not generally used elsewhere.</td>
+There are instances of ARIA Live Regions on account management and advanced search pages, but they are not generally used elsewhere.</td>
 </tr>
 </tbody>
 </table>